 Support that scales without scaling headcount

-Triage every ticket, draft every reply, and keep the KB honest — without hiring another agent.
-Your team handles the hard 20%; Dench takes the 80% that's the same question on repeat.
+Triage every ticket, draft every reply, and keep the KB honest.
+Your team takes the hard 20% — Dench handles the rest.

 28